 This group of spiritual technologies includes Pe Jet, from Indonesia, and Reiki and Shiatsu come from Japan.
 We use Vedic medicine in conjunction with different conventional recovery forms.
 Self-care is an integral part of this category.
 Because to assist others, we should be in most fulfilling fitness.; Our typical fitness and health affect each component of lifestyles.

 Frequently Asked Questions

-- Can I create my own path?
-Yes.
-Most definitely.
+- Can I create a spiritual path?
+Yes, you can, most definitely.

 - Will the practice of these spiritual technologies make me more spiritually aware?
-Yes.
-Many of these open your spiritual gifts.
+Yes, and many of these unlock your spiritual gifts.

-- What is the spiritual journey called?
-We know it as the Path.
-Others call it the Hero’s Journey, as we mentioned above.
+- What else is the spiritual journey called?
+We know it as the path or “the way.”
+Others call it the Hero’s Journey.

 - Can this quest help me find my spirituality?
 Yes.
 That is the goal.

-- Is spiritual faith the same as the journey exploring spirituality.
+- Is spiritual faith the same as “the journey exploring spirituality?”
 In a strict sense, no. Faith is a term describing belief in religious dogma.
-Religions try to reframe the term spiritual and associate it with their dogma.
-Exploring our spirituality has nothing to do with religious dogma, belief, or faith.
+Religions try to reframe the term spiritual and associate it with their ideology.
+Exploring our spirituality has nothing to do with religious doctrine, belief, or faith.

 We thank all the ancient cultures that make these methods possible.
 They are the pioneers who bring us a bounty of techniques for exploring our inner world.
 We each have gifts living in our DNA.
 Gifts for healing, gifts of perception, and gifts for teaching.
 The tools of these ancient explorers help us unlock these gifts.